fabiofranchino/blog/_posts/2018-03-27-2018-data-visualization-courses.md

 [Big Dive into Dataviz](https://www.bigdive.eu/becomedatascientist/data-viz-intensive/) is the intensive hands-on educational course that will take place, from **11th to 15th June 2018**, in Turin, Italy.

 If you are more a techy-guy, interested in data science field then [Big Dive 7 full program](https://www.bigdive.eu/becomedatascientist/big-dive-7/) is a better option.
-You're going to still learn the fundamental of the data visualization alongside other disciplines.
+You're still going to learn the fundamentals of the data visualization alongside other disciplines.

 ## Adventures in Data Visualization